|1. Koala’s Sale & get 30% off mattresses – Koala [$150 off]

 When it comes to budget-friendly mattresses that you can trust, nothing comes close to IKEA thanks to the company’s commitment to quality materials, stellar design and an unwavering focus on comfort.
-Of course, you’ll already be familiar with the Swedish company’s line up of household products and other essentials, though if you’re not too in the ‘know’ when it comes to IKEA mattresses, we have some great insight for you!
+Of course, you’ll already be familiar with the Swedish company’s line up of household products and other essentials, though if you’re not too in the ‘know’ when it comes to IKEA mattresses, we have some great insight for you in 2023.

 We’ll be taking a look over a number of IKEA’s top mattresses, both coil and memory foam mattresses, their design, comfort level as well as customer reviews.
 You’ll be able to rely on the reviews below to give you all of the information you need to choose an incredible IKEA mattress that’s suited to your sleeping position, budget and comfort preferences.